Som Shah of Ramnagar: Fall of Ramnagar and annexation in Maratha Empire

 Chhatrapati Shivaji.
 When asked to pay, he retorted that Chhatrapati Shivaji had not defeated any of the rulers and so was not a master to be paid.
 After this, in 1671,Chhatrapati Shivaji sent his prime minister Peshwa Moropant Trimbak Pingle against both rulers.
-Peshwa commanded the Imperial Maratha Army and defeated the Vikram Shah and then marched against Maharaja Som Shah and captured the some of the territory.
+Peshwa commanded the Imperial Maratha Army and defeated the Vikram Shah and then marched against Maharaja Som Shah and captured some of the territory.
 Thereafter, Chhatrapati Shivaji claimed the Chauth.
 After some time, the Portuguese did not pay because Chhatrapati Shivaji had not conquered the entirety of Empire of Maharaja Som Shah.
 In 1672, there was a battle for one week.
 During the battle, Mughal general Dilir Khan and an ally of Som Shah prepared his army.
 On the hearing of the Mughal army, Peshwa Moropant returned to Konkan.
 It is mentioned that Kolis of Ramnagar captured the Marathas at Gambhirgad Fort but Peshwa again with more power attacked at Ramnagar and captured it.
 After the defeat of Maharaja Som Shah, Ramnagar kingdom was annexed in the Maratha Empire on 19 June 1672.